learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 ```

 ## Load the data - Initial Checks
 Let's load a simple dataset for the purpose of understanding the process first.
 You can use the weight-height dataset used before.
 Let's try to identify the relationship between height as independent and weight and dependent variables.
-You will also use pandas visualizations to check for your linearity assumption.
+You will also use Pandas visualizations to check for your linearity assumption.

 ```python